Khushi-patel05/Broadcast-Traffic-Control/README.md

 # 📡 Broadcast Traffic Control using SDN (POX + Mininet)

+---

 ## 📖 Overview

-This project demonstrates how Software Defined Networking (SDN) can be used to monitor and control broadcast traffic in a network.
-Excessive broadcast traffic can lead to broadcast storms, degrading network performance.
-Using a POX controller and OpenFlow rules, this system detects, limits, and drops excessive broadcast packets.
+This project demonstrates how **Software Defined Networking (SDN)** can be used to monitor and control broadcast traffic in a network.
+Excessive broadcast traffic can lead to **broadcast storms**, degrading network performance.

+Using a **POX controller** and **OpenFlow rules**, this system detects, limits, and controls broadcast packets dynamically.

 ---